backdoordetectors/backdoordetectors.github.io/index.md

 &nbsp;&nbsp;

-## Compare with baseline backdoor detector in the real world {#baseline}
+## Existing backdooring method (baseline) is not effective compare to our proposed Mophing method for backdooring detectors {#baseline}

-We compare our MORPHING method with the baseline (using digital stamping technique) to demonstrate the effectiveness of our proposed method.
+We compare our MORPHING method  with the using digital stamping techniques (baseline) to demonstrate the effectiveness of our proposed method for realizing backdoors effective in the real world.

 <!-- &nbsp; -->